zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/elements/fields.md

 The Input element displays a grid of standard `<input>` HTML elements with support for `text`, `date`, `email`, `number`, `password`, `tel`, `url`, `month`, `time`, and `week` types.
 Each type is scoped into a specific child element that inherits the parent Field Settings with optional override.

-{% image width="sm" caption="Toggle display settings for all children at once." %}
+{% image width="sm" caption="Set multiple children and control the display of all of them within the parent." %}
 ![Input Element](/assets/ytp/forms/input.webp)
 {% /image %}